River City Wild Ones

-But, that doesn’t mean we can’t make improvements.
+But, that doesn’t mean we can?t make improvements.
 Enter the paradigm shift.
-David introduced a book, Win Win Ecology by Michael Rosenzweig, that makes the case for how majority of the Earth’s surface is dedicated to one species (humans) and asks the question: how can we do better to support and protect the remainder of the species on our planet?
+David introduced a book, Win-Win Ecology by Michael Rosenzweig, that makes the case for how the majority of the Earth’s surface is dedicated to one species (humans) and asks the question: how can we do better to support and protect the remainder of the species on our planet?

 The answer lies within rethinking the human presence to support other species.
 By rethinking city design, agricultural practices, transport systems and more, humans can live harmoniously with the natural world creating win-win scenarios for all.

 Progression of Ecological Paradigms

 As David continued, he outlined the progression of ecological paradigms:

 Preservation: setting aside natural, protected areas, such as national parks

 Reconciliation: the process of deliberately sharing our habitats with other species.

 While preserving, conserving and restoring are all critical phases in the progression, equally if not more critical is relearning how humans can live in more sustainable ways.
 In other words, we will make progress by taking the steps to reconcile our relationship with the environment in which we live.
 The ecological reconciliation process also has its own progression:

 - Recognize what was done (awareness)